iluwatar/java-design-patterns/optimistic-offline-lock/README.md

 > Optimistic concurrency control (OCC), also known as optimistic locking, is a concurrency control method applied to transactional systems such as relational database management systems and software transactional memory.

 **Programmatic Example**

+In this section, we delve into the practical implementation of the Optimistic Offline Lock in Java.
+By following these steps, you can ensure that your application handles data conflicts and concurrency with minimal overhead.

 The Optimistic Offline Lock pattern is a concurrency control method that allows multiple transactions to proceed without locks, resolving conflicts only when they occur.
 This pattern is useful in scenarios where the likelihood of conflicting transactions is low and long-duration locks could hamper performance and scalability.